Triffin v. Pomerantz Staffing Services, LLC

 |

-A holder in due course is "one who takes an instrument for value, in good faith, and
+A holder in due course is "one who takes an instrument for value, in

-person."
+part of any person."
 Triffin v.
 Quality Urban House.
 Partners, 352 N.J.
 Super.

 538, 541 (App.
 Div.
 2002).
 Of particular importance is N.J.S.A.
-12A:3-302(a)(1), which further defines
+12A:3-302(a)(1), which

-"holder in due course" as "the holder of an instrument if... the instrument when
+further defines "holder in due course" as "the holder of an instrument if... the instrument when issued or negotiated to the holder does not bear such

-alteration or is not otherwise so irregular or incomplete as to call into question its
+incomplete as to call into question its authenticity."

 |